vstoykovbg/cryptopup/README.md

 - [Example of "phishing" Bitcoin wallet generator - walletgenerator.org](https://rootvideochannel.blogspot.com/2017/12/example-of-phishing-bitcoin-wallet.html)
 - [Suspicious website cryptocurrencysecurityadvice.com - probably hosting malware](https://rootvideochannel.blogspot.com/2017/12/suspicious-website-cryptocurrencysecuri.html)
 - [ Stealing Bitcoin "is nothing illegal, but morally wrong" - WTF?](https://rootvideochannel.blogspot.com/2017/12/stealing-bitcoin-is-nothing-illegal-but.html)

-Please be aware that I can't guarantee that there is no malware on this ISO.
-This distro is based on Puppy Linux (bionicpup64-8.0), which is based on Ubuntu, which is based on Debian...
-What could go wrong?

 ## Download
 - IPFS: QmNU2dWgDzre7yd988jRLd8FnfSSqxTg2kEk9JFHFEmDsi